 - First and foremost, keep in mind that all four dimensions are spatial.
 Since the wavefunction evolves in time, clearly an additional time dimension is required, yielding a 4+1 spacetime.
-This shortcoming will be addressed in due course; first we must investigate the properties of Minkowski 4-space itself. - While the metrics are unchanged from those of Euclidean spacetime, all four terms are now spatial, meaning that both displacements (s and l) can only be interpreted spatially.
-Further, since neither s nor l can be negative, all displacements are real.
-That is, the metrics define real spatial distance between any two locations in Minkowski 4-space. - Since all four dimensions are spatial, the orientation of a vector in Minkowski 4-space relates not to velocity as it does in spacetime, but to a particular geometrical orientation or direction relative to the real and imaginary dimensions. - While the null cone is defined by l = s = 0, just as it is in the Minkowski and Euclidean spacetimes, in Minkowski 4-space the displacement s refers not to time experienced, as in Minkowski spacetime, but to spatial distance.
+This shortcoming will be addressed in due course; first we must investigate the properties of Minkowski 4-space itself. - While the metric is unchanged from that of Euclidean spacetime, all four terms are now spatial, with the important consequence that the displacement s can only be interpreted spatially. - Since all four dimensions are spatial, the orientation of a vector in Minkowski 4-space relates not to velocity as it does in spacetime, but to a particular geometrical orientation or direction relative to the real and imaginary dimensions. - While the null cone is defined by s = 0, just as it is in the Minkowski and Euclidean spacetimes, in Minkowski 4-space the displacement s refers not to time experienced, as in Minkowski spacetime, but to spatial distance.
 It follows that there is zero spatial distance between any two points on the null cone.
-That is, despite appearances in our 3-space, every point on the null cone represents the same location in Minkowski 4-space.

-• Just as a light wave is confined to its light cone in Minkowski spacetime, the photon's wavefunction, being a gravitational wave traveling at the speed of light in our 3+1 spacetime, is confined to its null cone in Minkowski 4-space.
+That is, despite appearances in our 3-space, every point on the null cone represents the same location in Minkowski 4-space, defined by the origin. - Just as a light wave is confined to its light cone in Minkowski spacetime, the photon's wavefunction, being a gravitational wave traveling at the speed of light in our 3+1 spacetime, is confined to its null cone in Minkowski 4-space.
 It follows that, while a wavefunction is extended in our real 3-space, it occupies a single location in Minkowski 4-space, defined by its null cone.